andrewmcdan/AI-Document-Interview-System/README.md

 # AI Document Interview System

+This is an end-to-end “document interview” stack: you upload handbooks/policies, we extract/normalize/chunk and embed them, then you can query or run deep analysis with grounded citations.
+It includes:
-MVP that ingests documents, chunks/embeds them, and answers questions with grounded citations.
-Includes background ingestion jobs, chat with conversations, streaming answers, and a deep analysis mode to merge themes across docs.
+- FastAPI backend with background ingestion jobs, retrieval, conversations, streaming chat, and deep analysis across documents.
+- Next.js frontend for uploads (with AI metadata), chat with conversation history, and an analysis page to find common themes across docs.
+- Qdrant for vector search, Postgres for metadata, and S3/MinIO or local storage for files.

 ## Repository Layout
 - `backend/`: FastAPI app (ingestion, retrieval, conversations, analysis, auth).